CWharton/blog/content/posts/disable-enable-windows-lock-screen-windows-l.md

 title = 'Disable/Enable Windows Lock Screen (Windows + L)'
 +++

 Although Windows is not my primary operating system, I do need to use it in order to get my day job done.
 Therefore I run Windows in a VirtualBox VM.
 A good habit to have, and I often use is to lock my computer whenever I walk away from it.
 Unfortunately, this can have some unexpected effects on some desktops.
 When the focus is on the VM and using the hotkeys (Windows + L) the VM will lock leaving the workstation unlocked.
-A quick web search didn't reveal the correct solution so I figured I would post it.
+A quick web search didn't reveal the correct solution so I figured I would post it..

 ## Registry Edit